mosdragon/site_builder/content/authors/admin/_index.md

 Over the years I've conducted research in multiple labs, served as a TA several times, and worked as a back-end software engineer.
 Here are some of my highlights:

-- Head TA for Intro. to Artificial Intelligence - _Fall 2019_
+- Head TA for Intro. to Artificial Intelligence @ GT - _Fall 2019_
-- Research with the [Social Dynamics and Wellbeing Lab](https://socweb.cc.gatech.edu/) -- _Summer 2019 - Present_
+- Research with [Social Dynamics and Wellbeing Lab](https://socweb.cc.gatech.edu/) -- _Summer 2019 - Present_
 - Computer Vision Intern -- _Summer 2019_
 - Research in 3D Object Detection -- _Fall 2018 - Spring 2019_
 - Software Engineer -- _Summer 2017 to Summer 2018_
 - Research in High Performance Computing -- _Fall 2016 - Spring 2017_
-- Instructor for Artificial Intelligence at DukeTIP -- _Summer 2018_
+- Instructor for Artificial Intelligence for DukeTIP -- _Summer 2018_
 - Delivered two TEDx talks on Mentorship -- _Fall 2018 - Spring 2019_